The independent resource on global security

 ABOUT THE AUTHOR(S)

-Xiao Liang is a Researcher with the SIPRI Military Expenditure and Arms Production Programme.
+Xiao Liang is a Researcher in the SIPRI Military Expenditure and Arms Production Programme.

 Dr Nan Tian is a Senior Researcher and Programme Director of the SIPRI Military Expenditure and Arms Production Programme.